hawkgs/angular/adev/src/app/features/home/animation/README.md

 #### Plugins

-The plugins system allows extending the animation functionality.
+The plugin system allows for extending the animation functionality.
 Currently, there are two available plugins:

 - `AnimationPlayer` – Used for development.
-Basically, as the name suggests, it renders animaiton controls for ease of use.
+As the name suggests, it renders animation controls for ease of use.
 - `AnimationScrollHandler` – Enables page scroll control over the animation.

 ```typescript